datasektionen/tessera/README.md

     $ npm run build

+## Using Docker

+You can use docker in order to run the application aswell.
+For development, use

+    $ docker-compose up --build

 ## Languages & tools

 - [TypeScript](https://www.typescriptlang.org/) is used as the primary development language, offering static typing and advanced JavaScript features.